- Antique Satin

 - A Simulated leather.

-- A natural plant fiber, linen fibers are stronger and more lustrous than cotton.
+- Made from flax, this fabric can have a most rustic weave, with a crisp hand.
+Perfect for Spring and Summer due to its breathability.
 Depending on the weight, it’s appropriate for anything from heirloom sewing and blouses to slacks and jackets.

-- A lightweight plain weave cotton fabric with a striped, plaid, or checked pattern.
-A true madras will bleed when washed.
+- A lightweight, usually cotton, shirting that features different plaids in an overall pattern.
 This type of fabric is usually imported from India.
 End-uses are men's and women's shirts and dresses.

 - A medium to heavyweight luxury fabric made in a double cloth construction to create a blistered or quilted surface.
 Common end-uses are upholstery, draperies, and evening dresses.